attack-monkey/App-Wide-Functional-JS/README.md

 Writing immutable functions are easy when dealing with strings and numbers, a little trickier when dealing with arrays, but  much harder when dealing with objects.
 Using a utility like [Zeron's](https://www.npmjs.com/package/zeron) `iu` (immutable update) function makes dealing with objects (and whole state a breaze).

-## So why can't we build our whole application as stateless?
+## Stateful vs Stateless

 Pure functions, including the `increment` function above are stateless.
 They don't hold any state.
+It stands to reason that if we were to apply an application-wide functional approach, that it too would be sttaeless - but in short in can't be, and in fact there are advantages to holding some state.

+### So why can't we build our whole application as stateless?

 In a whole application approach, an application cannot be a pure stateless function.
 As soon as a program has multiple **closures** (for example - event listeners waiting for user input), an application-wide-stateless program fails.
 It fails due to the way that closures *capture* state at the time that the closure is activated.
 Closures take a snapshot at the point of activation, so the closure has no idea of whether or not state has changed outside of its immediate scope.